respeaker/get_started_with_respeaker/docs/ReSpeaker_Core_V2/avs_cpp_sdk.md

 Please refer to [Raspberry Pi Quick Start Guide](https://github.com/alexa/avs-device-sdk/wiki/Raspberry-Pi-Quick-Start-Guide) from Amazon for detail.

-Here we only list the commends, you will notice that, the differences aginst the official guide are:
+Here we only list the commands, you will notice that, the differences aginst the official guide are:
 - replace home directory to `/home/respeaker`
 - skip chapter 1.3 since we don't need a wake word engine, wake word engine is included in respeakerd
 - new build option `-DRESPEAKERD_KEY_WORD_DETECTOR=ON`